-Some children can home in on an activity and be at it for hours, while others seem to flit from one thing to the next without the ability to settle.
+Some children focus on an activity and play for hours, while others seem to flit from one thing to the next without the ability to settle.
 Of course, personality and brain makeup contribute to a child’s ability to focus, but did you know there are ways to increase your child’s attention span?

-Even if your little one has ADD or ADHD, as my youngest does, there are tips and tricks to increase their ability to complete tasks in one sitting!
+Even if your little one has ADHD, as my youngest does, there are tips and tricks to increase their ability to complete tasks in one sitting!

 Play is critical to a child’s development.
-Play develops a child’s problem-solving ability, thinking critically, and learning new skills.
+It develops a child’s problem-solving ability, critical thinking, and ability to learn new skills.
 In addition, play promotes language and social development and develops gross and fine motor skills.

-However, a child needs the ability to focus on their play to make it meaningful.
-In addition, attention span naturally increases with age, so don’t expect your 18-month-old to sit and play with blocks for 15 minutes.
+However, children need the ability to focus on their play to make it meaningful.
+Remember that attention span naturally increases with age, so while your three-year-old might sit and play with blocks for half an hour, don’t expect your 18-month-old to sit and play with blocks for more than 5-10 minutes.

 Ways to Use Play to Increase Attention Span